MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For existing S/MIME deployments, a new advanced client setting to configure a label to automatically apply S/MIME protection in Outlook.
 [More information](client-admin-guide-customizations.md#configure-a-label-to-apply-smime-protection-in-outlook)

 - A new advanced client setting, as an alternative to editing the registry to prevent sign-in prompts for the Azure Information Protection service for [disconnected computers](client-admin-guide-customizations.md#support-for-disconnected-computers).

+- A new advanced client setting to [support the order of sublabels](client-admin-guide-customizations.md#enable-order-support-for-sublabels)) when you use the following policy settings:
+    - Users must provide justification to set a lower classification label, remove a label, or remove protection
+    - For email messages with attachments, apply a label that matches the highest classification of those attachments

 **Fixes**: